sonicfurqan/CSS-101/13. Transformation/readme.md

 ## transform

-    using transform proeprty we can change  an element
+    using transform property we can change  an element

 #### rotateZ()
     Using rotatez() function element can be rotated along the y-axis